 FOJMP has a number of programs that might be of interest to you:

-• Restoration work at the Fern Ravine wetlands and nearby redwoods
+• Replanting work at the Fern Ravine wetlands and nearby redwoods

 Once again, welcome, and we’ll see you on the trail, at the dog run, in the theater, or volunteering on a restoration project!